samliu/lifelist/README.md

 ## List

 35 unique fish types (34 species) caught and identified as of August 8, 2020.
 7
-additional fishes caught but not identified (see "to identify" folder) -- most are unique but some may be duplicates.
-I suspect I'm at 42 total unique fish types once those are identified.
+additional fishes caught but not identified (see "to identify" folder).
+I should be at 42 total unique fish types once those are identified.

 * [California Halibut](img/2016-05-01_california_halibut.jpg) - Caught in SF bay on a charter boat.
 * [Pacific Mackerel](img/2016-06-17_pacific_mackerel.jpg) - Caught at Pacifica Pier.